tin-feather/TinFeather/posts/on-the-birth-of-a-social-conscience.rst

 .. description:
 .. type: text

-The Nobel laureate Bob Dylan sang it better than I will ever beable to say it.
+The Nobel laureate Bob Dylan sang it better than I will ever be able to say it.
-    | My name it means nothing.
+    | *My name it means nothing.*
-    | My age it means less.
+    | *My age it means less.*

 Yet precisely because I am no one I presume to speak to everyone.